A piece of flower meadow

 A flower field

 The newsletter will keep you informed of the latest developments.
 The fields slowly turn blue, soon filled with yellow and red flowers, followed by purple and white.
 It is a colourful sight and hear all those insects buzzing!
 In the picking garden, everything is also starting to bloom.
 Adopters of one or more square metre(s) may come here to pick their bunch of flowers.
+You can find the field on the Rommelpot near Den Hoorn.
+On Google Maps, you can use these coordinates: 53.03917095873494, 4.734913362447924.

 Autumn and winter